re-Daimon/virus_gif/README.md

 # virus_gif
-This is an *.hta template, where you need to insert your own value and it will be virus_gif, made with the help of Empire
+This is an *.hta template, where you need to insert your own value and it will be virus_gif, made with the help of Empire.
+What's the fun of this thing ?
+The joke is that you just throw this gif to someone, and you get remote access.
+Be careful, as antiviruses are burning, so we need to improve it:).
+In order for everything to work, you need to do everything that I wrote at the bottom.

 - Self Empire: https://github.com/EmpireProject/Empire
 - I indicated there that it is necessary to change.